Create-Schematics/Create-Schematics/README.md

 docker-compose up
 ```

-This will start a development postges database on `localhost:5432`, by default the database name, username and password will all be `postgres`.
+This will start a development postges database on port `5432` and redis on port `6379`, by default the database name, username and password will all be `postgres`.
 And the default url is specified in `.env.sample` which youll need to rename to `.env`

 From there you can install the sqlx cli in order to set up the database